 Yes.
 There are occasions when an in-home visit is necessary.
 When appropriate, an appointment will be scheduled and a CHC clinician will travel to the member’s residence.
 In most cases, the cost of the visit is included with the MemberCare fee.
 Depending on distance and other factors, there may be an additional cost, which will be disclosed when the appointment is scheduled.

 No. CHC is direct pay primary care.
 The monthly fee only pays for those services provided by CHC.
 The Center does NOT bill any insurance carrier for the medical services provided to patients, and MemberCare monthly fees are generally not reimbursable by any health insurance company, and may NOT be applied to any insurance plan deductible.
 You may request that your insurance carrier apply the membership fee or laboratory testing costs to your deductible as they might for services provided by any other out-of-network provider.

 No. Since MemberCare is NOT insurance it does not satisfy the individual insurance mandate in the Affordable Care Act, which requires individuals to have minimal essential coverage for hospitalization, surgery or what is otherwise considered major medical coverage.
 We urge members to acquire coverage that satisfies the federal mandate and we can refer to insurance carriers that offer competitive premiums and to Christian agencies that offer low-cost alternatives to traditional medical insurance.

 Absolutely.
-Most insured individuals and families still have a large deductible before their insurance begins to pay for medical expenses.
+Most insured individuals and families still have a large deductible that must be satisfied before their insurance begins to pay for medical expenses.
+Since most insured patients receive all of their medical care from a primary care physician, they pay out-of-pocket.
 Most people never meet their deductible amount in a given year.
 CHC exists to help people gain control over their out-of-pocket medical expenses through its MemberCare program.
 For example, the average U.S. family of four spends $3500 annually for health care, with the majority of that cost associated with the kind of services CHC provides.
 MemberCare rates for families will provide the same care at an 20-40% cost savings per year.
+On average, CHC saves an individual patient about $420 per year they would otherwise pay out-of-pocket.